digitalnsw/endoflife/index.md

 Steps to take
 ===========================

-What you need to do after a death will be different depending on:
+In New South Wales, what you need to do after a death will be different depending on:

 * if there is a will
 * if there are children or dependents